The Sunshine Hormone

 The benefits of sun exposure were recognized as early as the beginning of the 19th century.
 The Polish physician Jedrzej Sniadecki was one of the first to make this connection when he observed that large numbers of children who lived in the dimly-lit narrow streets of heavily-industrialized areas were suffering from rickets (soft, deformed bones), while their counterparts who lived in rural areas with plenty of sunshine were not.

 By the late 1800s, solariums were built in northern Europe and parts of the United States in an effort to treat rickets, osteomalacia (adult rickets), smallpox, tuberculosis, and other diseases.
-While this “sun connection” was being explored, researchers and physicians found success treating rickets and other diseases with cod liver oil.
-Because of the effectiveness of the cod liver oil, it was assumed that the active substance was a vitamin.
+While this “sun connection” was being explored, researchers and physicians found success in treating rickets and other diseases with cod liver oil.
+Because of the effectiveness of cod liver oil, it was assumed that the active substance was a vitamin.

 The commonality between sun exposure and cod liver oil is the component now known as vitamin D, which is not really a vitamin at all, but a hormone.
-Vitamins are substances that are essential to the function of the human body, but are not produced by the body.
+Vitamins are substances that are essential to the function of the human body but are not produced by the body.
 Hormones, on the other hand, are produced by the body and function as chemical messengers.
 Further research revealed the chemical structure of vitamin D is similar to that of cholesterol, sex hormones, and adrenal hormones.
 And, like other hormones, it is actually produced in the human body.

-With sun exposure, the skin can supply the vitamin D our body needs.
-Ultraviolet B (UVB) rays readily convert cholesterol stored in our skin into vitamin D3, which is ultimately converted to the active form of vitamin D. When sufficient D3 is produced, the skin stops production, rendering a vitamin D “sun overdose” impossible.
+With sun exposure, the skin can supply the amount of vitamin D our body needs.
+Ultraviolet B (UVB) rays readily convert cholesterol stored in our skin into D3, which is ultimately converted to the active form of vitamin D. When sufficient D3 is produced, the skin stops production, rendering a vitamin D “sun overdose” impossible.

 In lieu of sunshine, vitamin D can also be obtained through diet or supplements.
 Its two primary forms are: